GOALS

 The date the policy comes into effect is stated.
 For institutions with a phased implementation of policy, multiple dates, deadlines, or interim dates for each aspect of the plan may appear.

-Web content that falls under the scope of this policy is defined and included (e.g., are students' pages included or exempt?
+Web content that falls under the scope of this policy is defined and included (e.g., are students’ pages included or exempt?
 Does the policy apply to all content under the institutional domain?
-What about any institutional content that is not under the main domain?).
-If the institution exempts legacy pages, they are defined or identified.
+What is the protocol for institutional content that is not under the main domain, such as alumni pages?).
+If the institution exempts legacy pages, they are defined or identified?
 Any exceptions to the policy, and those who can authorize exceptions, are identified and a process for obtaining exemptions is described.

 A technical standard

 A technical standard provides the institutional criterion for accessibility and as such is included in the policy.
-The stated standard helps staff members understand if their web content is in compliance with the policy of the institution or not.
+The stated standard helps staff members understand if their web content is in compliance with the policy of the institution.
+Web accessibility standards most commonly used by academic institutions as well as federal and state entities include Section 508 or WCAG 2.

 A provision for procurement

-Accessibility will be a determining factor in all purchases and requests for proposals or agreements.
+Accessibility is a factor in all purchases, licensing agreements, requests for proposals, or other contracts.
 Procurement of accessible goods and services, in line with the stated policy, is expressly included in the policy.
-Accessible goods and services include any contracts for goods or services that will impact the institutional web including; content creation and delivery tools, authoring tools, course or learning management systems, student, financial and administrative tools, course resources that are shared but originate from other institutions, and products developed by the institution.
+Accessible goods and services include any contracts for goods or services that will impact the institutional web including: content creation and delivery tools; authoring tools; course or learning management systems; student, financial and administrative tools; course resources that are shared but originate from other institutions; and products developed by the institution.

 Mechanisms for ongoing review